How is Credit Limit Determined and How Can I Increase Mine?

 Sometimes, your credit card company will increase your credit limit automatically.
 When this occurs, you'll receive a notification letter detailing the increase.
 Otherwise, if you'd like an increase, you can contact your credit card company to request one.
 There are several actions you can take that will help you negotiate a higher credit limit.

 If you're looking to raise your credit limit, aim to pay down some of your debt.
 Paying down debt can usually raise your credit score, which makes it more likely for you to get a limit increase.
-Consider closing an account; if you can show that your overall credit limit has diminished, then the card you want to keep may grant you a larger credit line.
 Finally, if you're able to increase your income from the time you first applied for the card, you'll have good reason to request a credit line increase.

 One perk of increasing your credit limit is that your credit score usually goes up as well.
 That's because a credit score is partly based on your credit utilization rate, or the amount of credit you have versus how much you're using.
 If you raise your overall credit limit then your credit utilization rate goes down, which should increase your credit score.
 If you're planning to make a large purchase, such as a house or a car, having a higher credit score will help get you more preferable loan terms.